TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Readme.md

 CMD GP18 disconnect from Pico and connect to GP11 SPI-1 MOSI D0 GP19 disconnect from Pico and connect to GP12 SPI-1 MISO
 ```
-Also note that not all SDCard brands work equally well - Sandisk and Samsung SDCards have been used without any problems - if after a cold start the Touchpad
+Also note that not all SDCard brands work equally well - Sandisk, Toshiba, and Samsung SDCards have been used without any problems - if after a cold start the Touchpad
 does not respond, and only works after the HW reset button had been pressed, then replace the SDCard with another brand.
-As an alternative, switch the double reset on
+As an alternative, enable the
-with \*r1\* - this double reset will however prevent the Touchpad from being used during the Boot/Bios phase.
+on-start-reset with \*r1\* - but doing this will prevent the Touchpad from being used during the Boot/BIOS phase.

 <p align="left">
 <img src="images/WavesharePicoBrd1.jpg" height="90" />